rakesh-rs211/Introduction-to-C/ReadMe.md

 ### Interlude: Output and Input
-> ***stdout, stderr***: The output from the program is streamed to stdout or stderr, default is the shell terminal or the screen, printf streams the output to stdout.
-On the command line we can specify the stdout and stderr ```1>``` and ```2>```, respectively
+> ***stdout, stderr***: The output from the program is streamed to *stdout* or *stderr*; it defaults to shell terminal or the screen, printf streams the output to stdout.
+On the command line we can specify the stdout and stderr using ```1>``` and ```2>```, respectively.

 > ***stdin***: The input stream; by default its the keyboard

 ## Compiling the code

 Compilation is a process of converting the *source code* that is human-readable to *machine language* that the computer can understand.
-Its a two step process.
+It's a two-step process.
 - Object files: Each source file is compiled to generate the object file.
 Object by itself can not be executed
-- Exectuables: Executable file is generated from linking with one of more object files.
+- Exectuables: Executable file is generated from linking one of more object files.
 In addition, executable can link dynamically to shared object files at runtime.

 ```
 gcc -Wall -Wextra -02 -c hello.o hello.c